epiccakeking/asciize/README.md

 # Asciize Proportional

-Attempt at an image to ascii converter (proportional version).
+Attempt at an image to ascii converter (proportional font capable version).

-Spaces are replaced with nbsp, so technically it isn't a "pure" ascii image.

 This program works best with high contrast images.